alban-read/M1-MICRO-FORTH/dumbint.md

 Any sufficiently simple assembly language program contains a half-arsed implementation of FORTH.

 e.g. As soon as you start writing a program in Assembler, if you want to test it, and retain your sanity, you need to implement at least half of the things that FORTH provides.

 But no more that that, or it becomes FORTH, and that is not the end objective of working in Assembler.

-Just enough FORTH to test the assembler words and string them together is the trick.
+Just enough FORTH is needed to test the assembler words and string them together as a script.

 When I was a kid, I typed FIG FORTH into my Z80 machine using a hex editor, from a printed listing I ordered from the back of a magazine.